yanglangfei/FontDroid/README.md

 Example
 -------

-The font can be set to a widget in various ways.
+The custom font can be set to a widget in various ways, all examples below are using a plain `TextView`, but all widget have the same way to use.

 ##### In XML